Full instability of boundary layers with the Navier boundary condition: The Orr-Sommerfeld equation: Green function and eigenvalues

 In \cite{prevpaper2} we have proven that these quantities are well-defined, even if $c_0$ is a Rayleigh eigenvalue, and continuous in $c$ and $\nu\geq 0$.
 As $\nu\to 0^+$, they behave as follows.
 From \eqref{eq:appfunsol}, as well as Lemma 2.10 from \cite{prevpaper2} and the definition of $\mu$ we know that for some constants $C_1,C_2\in \mathbb{C}$, with $C_1 \neq 0$.
 As a result,

 The same estimate holds of course for $\mc{O}_{\gamma,c_0}^*(\nu)$, except with different values of the constants $C_1,C_2$ and $\sqrt{-ic}$ being replaced by $\sqrt{i\bar{c}}.$

-Now recall the following result, proven by the authors in \cite{prevpaper2}. \begin{prop} A pair $(c,\nu)$ is an eigenvalue for the Orr-Sommerfeld operator if and only if it is an eigenvalue for the adjoint Orr-Sommerfeld operator.
+Now recall the following result, proven by the authors in \cite{prevpaper2}.
+This will be a key ingredient in constructing the instability from the main result. \begin{prop} A pair $(c,\nu)$ is an eigenvalue for the Orr-Sommerfeld operator if and only if it is an eigenvalue for the adjoint Orr-Sommerfeld operator.
 Moreover, if $c_0$ is a Rayleigh eigenvalue then there exists a $\kappa>0$ such that for $\nu>0$ small enough there exist $\kappa$ Orr-Sommerfeld eigenvalues $(c_{\nu}^1,\nu),\dots,(c_{\nu}^{\kappa},\nu)$ (counted with their multiplicity) with

 for some $C>0$.
 In particular, if $\phi_{c_{\nu},\nu}$ denotes one such eigenmode, then it is of the form

 whereas for the adjoint eigenmode $\phi^*_{c,\nu}$ we have

 as $\nu\to 0^+$. \end{prop} Let $(c,\nu)$ be an Orr-Sommerfeld eigenvalue, and let $\phi_{c,\nu}$ and $\phi^*_{c,\nu}$ be an Orr-Sommerfeld eigenmode and adjoint Orr-Sommerfeld eigenmode respectively.
 We know that the subspace of $L^2(\mathbb{R_+})$ generated by $\phi^*_{c,\nu}$ is $\lpl \phi^*_{c,\nu}\rer= \ker \orr^*_{c,\nu}\subset \Im \orr_{c,\nu}^{\perp}$.
 Therefore $\Im \orr_{c,\nu}$ has at least codimension one in $L^2(\mathbb{R}_+)$, and hence the Orr-Sommerfeld operator is not surjective.
 Moreover, we also have